CrescentRR/GoARacle/README.md

 ## Plans

 -Create executable file.

-(Plans subject to change)
+Please if you know how to make one with all of the files please let me know.

 ## Changelog

-8/20/20 1:20pm: Completed usable demo of hint generator.
+8/20/20: Completed usable demo of hint generator.
 Not an executable, but it still should run without needing to fix code.

-8/20/20: Implemented skeleton of UI, moved World and Pool objects to seperate class files.
-Created updated pool (Ideas for Pools.txt for more info)

 ## Special Thanks